crossplane/crossplane/design/one-pager-change-logs.md

 Crossplane is deployed to manage the most critical infrastructure resources for many of the organizations that have chosen to adopt it.
-Crossplane acts in a continuously reconciling loop to drive the state of external systems and resources to match the desired state declared by the users platform.
+Crossplane acts in a continuously reconciling loop to drive the state of external systems and resources to match the desired state declared by a user's platform.
 If changes between the observed state of the real world and the desired state from the users are detected, Crossplane will automatically update the resources to remove this difference.